Facebook Messenger chatbots are a hot topic. Everybody is jumping on the bandwagon. Conversational marketing is the phrase of the moment.

 All About The Timing

-Phase Two was a different challenge entirely.
-In real-time, minute by minute, during the course of the two-day event, Jenda would have to coordinate and guide all of the conference’s attendees via her Messenger announcements.
+Phase Two of the chatbot trial was a different challenge entirely.
+In real-time, minute by minute, during the course of the two-day event, Jenda would have to coordinate and guide all of the conference’s attendees via Messenger announcements.
 And all this, based on an agenda that was still being adjusted even as we were creating the flow.

 In short, this “low spec” bot had to: